ethcatherders/ech-blog/blogs/devconnect2025recap.md

 ---
-title: "ECH Devconnect 2025 Recap"
+title: "ECH Institute at Devconnect 2025: A Recap"
 date: 2025-12-02
 author: Vaelyn Luo
 image: https://raw.githubusercontent.com/ethcatherders/ech-blog/refs/heads/main/blogs/images/EIP%20Summit%20banner.jpeg
 ---

-## Annual Ethereum highlight

 Each year, the Ethereum community hosts an annual event bringing together developers, researchers and the broader ecosystem for a week of deep-dive, topic-focused events.
-This year is no exception, with the Ethereum’s World Fair at Devconnect, Buenos Aires, Argentina.
+This year is no exception, with the [Ethereum’s World Fair at Devconnect](https://devconnect.org/), Buenos Aires, Argentina.

 This year’s Devconnect was the largest yet, bringing over 20,000 participants from 130 countries, including more than 10,000 Argentinians and 5,000 developers, alongside 79 exhibitors and 200 volunteers, with hundreds of events spread across the city.

-For ECH Institute (formerly, Ethereum Cat Herders), Devconnect is an important touchpoint in community building.
-With the upcoming Fusaka upgrade and our work supporting Ethereum’s EIP and ERC process, Devconnect is a valuable opportunity for us to connect with core developers, client teams, researchers and more importantly, builders.
+For ECH Institute, Devconnect is an important touchpoint in community building.
+With the upcoming [Fusaka](https://youtube.com/playlist?list=PL4cwHXAawZxoIenfk7OJry4rxcqX-eqBt&si=4UiE3l_Nmyy9Hky1) upgrade and our work supporting Ethereum’s EIP and ERC process, Devconnect is a valuable opportunity for us to connect with core developers, client teams, researchers and more importantly, builders.

-At Devconnect, we hosted two events, a Women in Ethereum Protocol networking brunch and the EIP Summit.
+At Devconnect, we hosted two events, a [Women in Ethereum Protocol networking brunch](https://luma.com/el84opau) and the [EIP Summit](https://luma.com/5lwboseu).
 At the EIP Summit, many of the attendees were researchers (24%) and core developers (15%), followed by app builders (12%) and students (11%).
-Each of these events connected us with different people in the ecosystem.
+Each of these events connected us with different people in the ecosystem, enriching our community's perspective of the diverse work in the Ethereum ecosystem.

 ## WiEP Networking Brunch

 ![NetworkingBrunchGroupPhoto](https://raw.githubusercontent.com/ethcatherders/ech-blog/refs/heads/main/blogs/images/photo_2025-12-02%2004.24.12.jpeg)

-Kicking off Devconnect, ECH Institute helped host the Women in Ethereum Protocol (WiEP) [networking brunch](https://luma.com/el84opau) at La Rural.
+Kicking off Devconnect, ECH Institute helped host the [Women in Ethereum Protocol (WiEP) networking brunch](https://luma.com/el84opau) at La Rural.

-The morning opened with a “Meet the women behind the protocol” session, giving attendees time to connect informally and learn what others are working on across client teams, contributors and coordination roles.
-It included sharing sessions from Katya, a core developer and former WiEP Study Group Coordinator, and Mercy, a current Study Group Coordinator.
-This sharing session was followed by a short opening remark from La Donna and Pooja, who shared an overview of WiEP as an initiative focused on supporting more women and non-binary folks in Ethereum protocol.
+The morning opened with a “Meet the Women behind the Protocol” session, giving attendees time to connect informally and learn what others are working on across client teams, contributors and coordination roles.
+It included sharing sessions from [Katya](https://x.com/Sib_Katya), a core developer and former WiEP Study Group Coordinator, and [Mercy](https://x.com/naps_thelma), a current WiEP Study Group Coordinator.
+This sharing session was followed by a short opening remark from La Donna and [Pooja](https://x.com/poojaranjan19), who shared an overview of WiEP as an initiative focused on supporting more women and non-binary folks in Ethereum protocol.

 ![NetworkingBrunchMeettheWomen](https://raw.githubusercontent.com/ethcatherders/ech-blog/refs/heads/main/blogs/images/photo_2025-12-02%2004.24.20.jpeg)